lightwerk/l10n_translator/Readme.md

 `l10n:createallmissinglabelsforallsystemlanguages`

-Convert a XML File with multilanguages to XLF Files
+Convert a XML File with multiple languages to XLF Files
 ----

 the first command copy the locallang.xml file to all languages in the l10n-Folder, for preparing the second command, which writes the XLF-Files